 - Next, consider whether the data breach is likely to result in serious harm to any of the individuals involved, and if so, what that harm may be.
 If it's deemed there could be harm involved, then notification must occur for legislative compliance (in Australia and other constituencies - see your local authorities for details), and for the health of your brand going forward.

 - In Australia, this notification must be to the authorities and affected individuals.
 This may include a statement on your website to provide all details of the breach, an apology, plus an outline of what is being done to manage and then remedy the breach.

 - Consider then making your customers feel in control of their personal information post-breach by allowing them to re-confirm their preferences when the breach has been resolved.

 - You may also wish to consider compensating any victims based on the severity of the attack as this could be a lower cost option than having to rebuild your customer base all over again.

 Remember, trust is the key to success, and transparency is the key to trust.

 You need to aim for the best customer experience possible during the critical time following a security breach.
 While this is a compliance requirement now in many parts of the world including Australia, it is also an act of good faith that organisations might want to consider whether they are obliged to legally or not.

 The irony is that communicating real-time updates can work to strengthen the relationship between your business and customer base and provide potential opportunities for more in-depth engagement and loyalty than ever before (although this will depend on your circumstances and the way in which you manage this communication).

 Finally, you need to act in a positive and genuine manner going forward.
-Make changes to your cyber security and privacy policies and processes, boost your data governance regime, and consider new technologies such as data masking and data encryption as found in FUJITSU Enterprise Postgres.
+Make changes to your cyber security and privacy policies and processes, boost your data governance regime, and consider new technologies such as data masking and transparent data encryption as found in FUJITSU Enterprise Postgres.